kra/futel/media/sanitizer/handbook.md

 # Read this first

 Keep yourself and your family safe!
-Telephone sanitization should not put you at risk of infection, but if you are immunocompromised or do not feel safe performing these duties, contact your handler.
+Telephone sanitization can be performed safely and should not put you at risk of infection, but if you are immunocompromised or do not feel safe performing these duties, contact your handler.

 # Telephone Sanitizer Guidelines